 - Late Gothic (also named flamboyant) – 1300 to 1500

 Building cathedrals in the Gothic style took many years – sometimes 100 years or more – and as many architects worked in succession on these buildings most of these structures show a combination of the above-mentioned periodic styles.

 Cathedrals – the main early Gothic structures – were built on pilgrim routes throughout Europe and urbanization started in the late Middle Ages around these churches.
 Through these pilgrimage routes, the new Gothic style spread and was soon adopted in other countries with each altering the style to their specific needs and taste.
 These local adaptations usually are shown in the details and the materials used.

 Early Gothic Period

 This period evolved from the Romanesque style and is characterized by rounded and pointed arches on a vertical plane.
 Flying buttresses were used, but are mainly undecorated.
 Roman buttresses were also used.

 High Gothic Period

 This period is also known as the rayonnant period.
 Not only was the vertical feature considered important, but also allowing light into the churches through stained glass windows.
 The main window, at the west facade, was a radiant one.
 Flying buttresses became highly decorated with grotesques, gargoyles, and pinnacles.
 Quatrefoils were used extensively.
 The arches became mainly pointed (equilateral arches) after Arabic ogees.

 Late Gothic Period

-The late Gothic period is also termed the flamboyant period as the quatrefoils were replaced by vesica piscis or fish bladder motifs which resemble almond shapes.
-These created a sense of movement in the open worked masonary and stained glass decorations.
+The late Gothic period is also termed the flamboyant period as the quatrefoils were replaced by vesica piscis or fish bladder motifs that resemble almond shapes.
+These created a sense of movement in the open-worked masonry and stained glass decorations.